Scraping web pages with Julia and the HTTP and Gumbo packages

 … then you can see there are double quotes within it.
 So we need to escape those double quotes for the PCRE regex engine.

-And the only way I’ve found that we can do this successfully is to wrap the whole thing in triple quotes (a.k.a triple double quotes).
+And the only way I’ve found to escape double quotes using the PCRE regex engine is to wrap the desired string in triple double quotes.

 Using a backslash or multiple backslashes to escape the double quotes in PCRE does not work.